Wabtey/ParallelCinema/docs/report.md

             this.movieSeen = true;
         }
     }
-}
+} // in `Customer.java`
 ```

 But the customers now are stubborn and will try endlessly to take a seat if they have a ticket, and will try to leave instantly.
 But they will be stopped by a room's state check.
+They will be woken up by the super-worker in the changing room's state by a `notifyAll()`.
+We ensure that their wake-up is valid with a while loop.

 ### Super-Worker

+The super-worker is in an infinite loop (`while (true)`) and will be interrupted when all other threads (except the main thread) are stopped.

 I didn't represent the super-worker entering the room, but we can imagine it.